tf198/phpqueues/README.md

 * The data structure should be able to recover from crashes during enqueue()/dequeue() but the methods haven't been implemented yet.
 * Provide a lightweight Redis wrapper so this can be used for prototyping.
 * Should be simple to add a basic REST frontend so one machine can act as a messaging server for multiple systems
+* Add magic number to start of datastructure
+* Find the load limit where flock() times out and do something more constructive than die()
+* See if we can use this structure to implement a persistent pub/sub model.